 Among the galaxies of the LEGUS sample, M51 stands out as an interesting case due to its large cluster population.
 In a previous work (Messa et al. 2018, hereafter Paper I), we analysed the cluster population of M51 as a whole.
-The YSC mass function is well-described by a power law with an exponent of ~ -2 , and compatible with an exponential truncation at $\sim 10^5~\rm M{\odot}$.
-Similar results have been found in other spirals, e.g., M83 (Adamo et al. 2015), NGC 1566 (Hollyhead et al. 2016), and NGC 628 (Adamo et al. 2017).
-A power law with an exponent of ~ -2 is expected if star formation takes place from a hierarchical medium (Elmegreen & Hunter 2010) while the presence of an exponential truncation suggest that galaxies may be limited in the formation process of high-mass compact structures.
-The fraction of stars forming in bound clusters in M51 is $\sim 20\%$, again in line with the values of similar galaxies in the nearby Universe.
-Finally, only moderate disruption seems to affect the clusters of ages between $\sim 3-200~\rm Myr$.
-It has been suggested that all these properties may depend on the galactic environment, and a comparison with the same cluster properties in different galaxies like M31 (Johnson et al. 2016, 2017) or the Antennae system (Whitmore et al. 1999, 2007) seem to confirm such a relation.
+The young star cluster (YSC) mass function is well described by a power law with an exponent of $\sim$ -2, and compatible with an exponential truncation at $\sim$ 10 M ${\odot}$ .
+Similar results have been found in other spirals, e.g. M83 (Adamo et al. 2015), NGC 1566 (Hollyhead et al. 2016), and NGC 628 (Adamo et al. 2017).
+A power law with an exponent of $\sim -2$ is expected if star formation takes place from a hierarchical medium (Elmegreen & Hunter 2010) while the presence of an exponential truncation suggests that galaxies may be limited in the formation process of high-mass compact structures.
+The fraction of stars forming in bound clusters in M51 is $\sim$ 20 per cent, again in line with the values of similar galaxies in the nearby Universe.
+Finally, only moderate disruption seems to affect the clusters of ages within $\sim$ 3-200 Myr.
+It has been suggested that all these properties may depend on the galactic environment, and a comparison with the same cluster properties in different galaxies like M31 (Johnson et al. 2016, 2017) or the Antennae system (Whitmore et al. 1999; Whitmore, Chandar & Fall 2007) seems to confirm such a relation.
 In this case, we should be able to spot differences in the cluster properties also as a function of the environment within the same galaxy, as observed for M83.

 In this work, we propose to test the presence of variations of cluster properties in different environments of M51.
-We will use gas and SFR densities to probe our current understanding of cluster formation and evolution via simple theoretical models.
-To complete the analysis, we compare our findings with the results of Colombo et al. (2014), who studied the properties of GMCs in M51 dividing the sample in dynamical regions.
-Hughes et al. (2013) already suggested that the properties of the CO gas distribution for different M51 environments are strongly correlated with properties of GMC and YSC populations, and in particular with their mass functions.
+We will use gas and star formation rate (SFR) densities to probe our current understanding of cluster formation and evolution via simple theoretical models.
+To complete the analysis, we compare our findings with the results of Colombo et al. (2014), who studied the properties of GMCs in M51 dividing the sample into dynamical regions.
+Hughes et al. (2013) already suggested that the properties of the CO gas distribution for different M51 environments are strongly correlated with the properties of GMC and YSC populations, and in particular with their mass functions.

-The cluster catalogue of M51 produced with the LEGUS dataset is described in Paper I. We nonetheless summarize the main properties of the dataset and the steps followed to produce the catalogue in Section 2.
+The cluster catalogue of M51 produced with the LEGUS data set is described in Paper I. We none the less summarize the main properties of the data set and the steps followed to produce the catalogue in Section 2.
 The division of the galaxy into subregions is described in Section 3, while the analysis of the main cluster properties is in Section 4.
 In Section 5, we discuss the results of the cluster analysis and we apply a simple model to predict the mass properties of the clusters starting from gas data.
-Finally, the main conclusions of this work are summarised in Section 6.
+Finally, the main conclusions of this work are summarized in Section 6.